In C++ development, the iostream standard library is utilized, offering the cin and cout functions for input and output operations correspondingly.

 C++ FileStream example: writing to a file

-Let's see the simple example of writing to a text file testout.txt using C++ FileStream programming.
+Let's explore a basic illustration of how to write to a text file named testout.txt using C++ FileStream programming.

 Example